codacy/codacy-remark-lint/docs/description/remark-lint-no-shortcut-reference-image.md

+# remark-lint-no-shortcut-reference-image

-Warn when shortcut reference images are used.
+[`remark-lint`][github-remark-lint] rule to warn when shortcut reference images are used.

-  Shortcut references render as images when a definition is found, and as plain text without definition.
-  Sometimes, you don’t intend to create an image from the reference, but this rule still warns anyway.
-  In that case, you can escape the reference like so: `!\[foo]`.